na-na-hi/renget/archive/rzimh.md

 “I have you know, they have a red carpet in the backdoor for us street rats too.”
 He smirked and paused to stare at the painting that she was looking at, a sumi-e style painting of two seabirds by the shore.

-“Need a light?”
-He said, producing a lighter.

-“Thanks.”
-She said, hastily grabbing his lighter and lighting her cigarette.

 “Didn’t know you were into paintings, or is it the birds?
 This painting feels kinda lonely right?”

 “Can you like, not talk if you’re gonna be here?”

 “Eh, I could try.”
 She seemed oddly non-combative.
 “Hey, are you alright?”

 “I’m fine.”
-She took a long inhale of her cigarette.
+She took a long inhale of her vape pen.
 “Go bother someone else.”
 She shot him an annoyed haughty look.

 “You hear about the pro heroes battle against the Five?
 Pretty brutal huh?
 Lots of reported injuries.”